Chart Color Schemes

 Goodwood - Millswood shows strong educational performance, ranking in the upper quartile nationally when assessed across multiple qualification and achievement indicators

-Educational attainment in Goodwood-Millswood shows a significant advantage with 48.9% of residents aged 15 and above holding university qualifications, compared to the state average of 25.7% and the Greater Adelaide average of 28.9%.
+Educational attainment in Goodwood-Millswood shows a significant advantage with 48.9% of residents aged 15 and above holding university qualifications, compared to 25.7% in South Australia (SA) and 28.9% in Greater Adelaide.
 Bachelor degrees are the most common at 30.6%, followed by postgraduate qualifications at 13.3% and graduate diplomas at 5.0%.
-Vocational pathways account for 22.1% of qualifications, with advanced diplomas at 9.4% and certificates at 12.7%.
-Educational participation is high, with 28.3% of residents currently enrolled in formal education, including 8.6% in tertiary, 8.2% in primary, and 6.8% in secondary education.
+Vocational pathways account for 22.1% of qualifications among those aged 15 and above, with advanced diplomas at 9.4% and certificates at 12.7%.
+Educational participation is high, with 28.3% of residents currently enrolled in formal education.

 Frequently Asked Questions - Education